pytorch/rl/docs/source/reference/data.rst

     >>> rb.add(img)

 Next we can avoid creating the container and ask the storage to do it automatically.
 This is very useful when using PyTrees and tensordicts!
+For PyTrees as other data structures, :meth:`~torchrl.data.replay_buffers.ReplayBuffer.add` considers the sampled passed to it as a single instance of the type. :meth:`~torchrl.data.replay_buffers.ReplayBuffer.extend` on the other hand will consider that the data is an iterable.
+For tensors, tensordicts and lists (see below), the iterable is looked for at the root level.
+For PyTrees, we assume that the leading dimension of all the leaves (tensors) in the tree match.
+If they don't, ``extend`` will throw an exception.

     >>> import torch
     >>> from tensordict import TensorDict